dlguswo333/vscode-more-file-command/README.md

 <!-- ## Known Issues -->

 ## Release Notes
+### v0.0.3
+- Add new command: 'More File Command: Close All Removed Editors'.
+- 'Move the Current File' and 'Create New File' commands list folders' paths relative to the workspace folder.

 ### v0.0.2
 - Add new command: 'More File Command: Delete Current File'.
 - Fix some commands not work on Windows platform.